gopiashokan/AI-Powered-Resume-Analyzer-and-LinkedIn-Scraper-with-Selenium/README.md

 - The QA chain efficiently handles lists of input documents (docs) and a list of questions (chunks), with the response variable capturing the results, such as answers to the questions derived from the content within the input documents.

 **Comprehensive Resume Analysis:**
-- **Summary:** Resume Analyzer AI offers a quick, comprehensive resume overview, highlighting key qualifications, experiences, and achievements.
-Users grasp profiles swiftly, streamlining reviews for efficiency and insight.
+- **Summary:** Resume Analyzer AI provides a quick, comprehensive overview of resumes, emphasizing qualifications, key experience, skills, projects, and achievements.
+Users can swiftly grasp profiles, enhancing review efficiency and insight.
-- **Strength:** Effortlessly conducting a comprehensive resume review, it analyzes qualifications, experience, skills, projects, and achievements.
+- **Strength:** Effortlessly conducting a comprehensive resume review, it analyzes qualifications, experience, and accomplishments.
 It subsequently highlights strengths, providing job seekers with a competitive edge.
 - **Weakness:** AI conducts thorough analysis to pinpoint weaknesses and offers tailored solutions for transforming them into strengths, empowering job seekers.
 - **Suggestion:** AI provides personalized job title recommendations that align closely with the user's qualifications and resume content, facilitating an optimized job search experience.